kvizdos/kvizdos.github.io/posts/Bottlenecked-by-My-SSD-—-Not-My-Code:-Searching-Roughly-3M-JSON-Records-in-130ms.md

 #### Avoid Parsing JSON

 Most tools / methods (`jq`, `json.Unmarshal`, etc.) parse every field into memory, converting, in Go-speak, bytes into maps, strings, interfaces, etc. This adds CPU overhead, allocations, and garbage collection pressure.
 For Jetson, my end goal was: given a key, count all records that contain the requested value.
-This is then (in reality, unless trying to break) highly likely to succeed.
+This is then (in reality, unless trying to break) highly likely to succeed using a bunch more "simple" approach.

 For each row, Jetson first finds the key's position using `bytes.IndexByte`.
 If `" + key + ":"` is found, it then moves on to finding the end index of the value using `bytes.IndexByte` again.
 Once the start and end indices are known, the value can be extracted and compared to the requested value.